These 7 Hacks for Curly Hair are Life Changing

 When you brush straight hair, you’re helping to distribute the natural oils from your scalp down the lengths of the hair shaft, but with curly hair it’s more difficult.
 This is partly why curly hair can get frizzy, it’s your hair’s way of saying it’s thirsty!

-Nourish dehydrated locks with a hydrating leave in conditioner or weekly hair treatment like our Everything Mask.
+Nourish dehydrated locks with a hydrating leave in hair conditioner or weekly hair treatment like our Everything Mask.

-Avoid rough drying
+Avoid rough drying your hair

 Regular cotton towels are often very coarse and drying, which isn’t great for curls.
 The cotton absorbs too much moisture, and the roughness disturbs the cuticle along the hair shaft, making it more prone to frizz.